 There is a weekly case consultation with the SPS staff.
 This is an opportunity to present cases, listen to other staff member’s cases and to participate in case conceptualization, intervention, and treatment planning.

 There are opportunities to consult with psychiatrist(s) at SPS.
 Cases of mutual interest and concern are discussed as well as general issues that overlap psychology and medicine.
-There is an emphasis on collaboration to provide preventive education on campus, and, throughout the year, Residents will have opportunities to participate in campus outreach and education projects such as alcohol and substance abuse awareness, body image and major depression/suicide prevention.
+There is an emphasis on collaboration to provide preventive education on campus, and, throughout the year.

 Seminars

 Residents participate in weekly seminars and didactic experiences throughout the year.
 The number of hours varies.
 Didactics focus on relevant clinical issues in treating our clientele, including current legal and ethical issues.
 Didactic experiences focus on emerging issues in treating a college population as well as developments in the field of psychology.
 SPS invites speakers to share their expertise on a variety of topics, for example, alcohol abuse, racial trauma, and eating disorders accompanied by pertinent literature.
-Additionally, the Division of Student Affairs is committed to anti-racism dialogues, and Residents will participate in Student Affairs programs, such as, "Cultural Conversations" and Generational Conversation, a four-part series to promote dialogue with students with competing perspectives.
-The university has numerous events, speakers, sport activities that add to the Resident's enrichement experience.
+Additionally, the Division of Student Affairs is committed to anti-racism dialogues, and Residents will participate in Student Affairs programs, such as, "Cultural Conversations."
+The university has numerous events, speakers, and sport activities that add to the Resident's enrichment experience.

 Benefits

-Residents will receive a stipend for 9 months + 2 weeks.
-Health and dental coverage, 6 days paid sick time, University paid holidays, and other University benefits are included.
+Residents will receive a stipend for 10 months.
+Health and dental coverage, 6 days paid personal/professional development time, University paid holidays, and other University benefits are included.
 A University staff identification card is issued to Residents which gives access to a number of University facilities and activities, parking structures, and a discount at the LMU Student store.

 Duration of the Program